Guru-25/postgresql-backup/README.md

 Backup MySQL Database

 ## What it does?
-Sends database dump to your Dropbox
+Upload database dump to your Dropbox